harmandeveloperprogram/hkwirelesshdsdkdoc/docs/_build/html/_sources/architecture-overview.txt

 Hub Speaker
 ~~~~~~~~~~~~~

 To enable your Omni speakers to be controlled by other services or devices either in the Internet or in local network, one of your speakers should become a Hub Speaker.
 A Hub speaker is just a regular HK Omni speaker, but is configured as a Hub.
 A Hub device can control other HK Omni speakers when it receives a REST requests from other clients.
-Hub speaker needs to be connected all the time to the HKIoTCloud which actually receives HTTP request from client in the Internet.
-HKIoTCloud forwards the command to the Hub speaker to control other speakers as well as Hub speaker.
+Hub speaker needs to be connected all the time to the Harman Cloud (or HKIoTCloud) which actually receives HTTP request from client in the Internet.
+Harman Cloud forwards the command to the Hub speaker to control other speakers as well as Hub speaker.

 In addition, to handle HTTP requests from devices in local network, not through HKIoTCloud, Hub Speaker runs a web server inside.